WaltBernalM/LittleLemonReservation/README.md

 # LittleLemonReservation
-Simple iOS app for restaurant reservations.
+Simple iOS app for restaurant reservations, using SwiftUI only.

+## Limitations
-MVP, no web based backend comunication yet, only local storage.
+Minimum Viable Project, no web based backend comunication yet, only local storage.